Jackarunda/gmod/README.md

 Note that Github recently made a GUI program for doing git operations, but IMO it's kinda pointless since the moment anything goes wrong you have to use the git bash command-line anyways, so might as well not bother.
 But you can use it if you wish.

 Once git and git bash are installed on your machine, start a git bash window (probably from the start menu).
-Then you need to move the window's operating location into your gmod addons folder, so the command will look something like this:
+Then you need to move the window's operating location into your gmod addons folder, so enter a command that looks something like this:

-cd C:/Users/DickBagMcGee/Program Files (x86)/Steam/steamapps/common/garrysmod/garrysmod/addons
+cd "C:/Users/DickBagMcGee/Program Files (x86)/Steam/steamapps/common/garrysmod/garrysmod/addons"

 But obviously the path is unique for you.
+Note that when git installs they usually add shell extensions so you can right click or shift+right click and open a new git bash window anywhere in your Explorer, which is easier than CDing every time.
 Now clone this repo into a new folder into your addons folder by using the command:

 git clone https://github.com/Jackarunda/gmod.git gmod-additions-pack

 This will create the addon in your gmod.
 It'll take a while to download.
 Once this is done, you can literally play in gmod with the addon from right there.
-You can then make any changes you wish in that local folder, renaming things, adding things, editing files, etc.
+You can then make any changes you wish in that local folder, renaming things, adding things, editing files, etc. You only need to clone the repo once, ever, unless yours gets really badly fucked up and you need to delete and re-clone.
+But that should never happen.

-Before you make any changes, always make sure to do the command: git pull origin master, because this will pull down the latest version of the repo into your local folder.
+Before you make any changes, always make sure to do the command: `git pull origin master`, because this will pull down the latest version of the repo into your local folder.
 You always want to be up-to-date.

 When you've made changes you want to commit, do the following, in order: